-Users that choose weak passwords make it easy for hackers to crack the password and hack the e-commerce account.
+Users who choose weak passwords make it easy for hackers to crack the password and hack the e-commerce account.
 Therefore, eCommerce websites must have a requirement to maintain strong passwords.
-Passwords should ideally be case sensitive, use a combination of symbols and numerals and include a special character.
-By creating a good password you can prevent and stop credential stuffing attacks.
+Passwords should ideally be case-sensitive, use a combination of symbols and numerals, and include a special character.
+By creating a good password you can prevent and stop credential-stuffing attacks.

 7. Hiring the right development team